7 Ways to Get More Smoke Flavor From Your Pellet Grill

 2. Cook at lower temperatures

-Pellet smokers produce a lot more smoke when cooking at lower temperatures.
+Pellet grills produce a lot more smoke when cooking at lower temperatures.

 For example, when cooking at 225°F you can expect to get significantly more smoke than if you were cooking at 450°F.